nextcloud/documentation/admin_manual/operations/scaling_multiple_machines.rst

 Taking a closer look at the database architecture, we have created redundant MySQL NDB Management nodes for redundancy and we have configured 3 NDB SQL/Storage nodes across which we are able to spread the database traffic.
-All of the clients (ownCloud Application Servers) will connect to the database via the My SQL Proxy.
+All of the clients (Nextcloud Application Servers) will connect to the database via the My SQL Proxy.
 It is worth noting that MySQL proxy is still in beta and that using another load balancing method like HAProxy or F5 is supported, in that you will be distributing traffic among the various SQL/Storage nodes.
 Here, we simply